shauryamago12/CSC-308-Travel/README.md

 # UI Prototype

 Reminder that this link will take you to our *low fidelity* ui prototype.
-That this means is that major design decisions are not being made in this prototype, rather we seek to portray general layouts and functionality.
+This means that is that major design decisions are not being made in this prototype, rather we seek to portray general layouts and functionality.

 Some examples:
 These are examples of 3 different fidelity ranges for a prototype